Bg

 Tree nut allergies include allergies to the following kinds of nuts: walnut, almond, hazelnut, pecan, cashew, and pistachio.
 Whole nuts are a choking hazard and should not be served to babies.
 Rather, serve as nut butter, very thinly spread on a piece of toast, or mixed thinly into oatmeal or yogurt.

-A peanut allergy is an allergy to peanuts and peanut products like peanut butter.
+A is an allergy to peanuts and peanut products like peanut butter.
 It is one of the most common food allergies in kids, and for this reason, many daycare centers and schools are peanut-free.
 Whole peanuts and peanut pieces are choking hazards for young babies.
 Instead, serve peanut butter thinly spread on toast or mixed thinly into oatmeal or yogurt.

 A soy allergy includes soybeans and soybean products such as tofu.
 Many packaged foods contain some form of soy, so it’s important to read nutrition labels closely.
 When introducing soy to babies, try soft tofu.